 International students can specify the award they are looking for or return a general list of awards based on demographic information.
 Both sites allow you to enter where you are coming from, where you want to study, and what program you are interested in pursuing, and both sites return similar results.

-For instance, a search for scholarships for computer science programs in the US for students coming from China returns 870 results in total from both websites.
+For instance, a search for funding for computer science programs in the US for students coming from China returns 870 results in total from both websites.
 Once you click on a result, you will find more helpful information, and in some cases, you can request information directly from the organization or school that provides the aid.
 While our search returned the same results, you may find different results with different searches, so be diligent if you can’t find the right option for you.

 Looking for help finding scholarship and grant information for international students?
 Start your search with the student resources available through Shorelight >>